Russell Peters Vs. the World

-Russell Peters Vs. the World is a 2013 original Netflix documentary series, starring Russell Peters and Matt Schichter.
+Russell Peters Vs. the World is a television documentary series, starring Russell Peters and Matt Schichter.
 It consists of four episodes following comedian Russell Peters' "Notorious" world tour behind the scenes.

 Premise

 Russell Peters Vs. the World consists of four episodes following comedian Russell Peters' "Notorious" world tour behind the scenes.
 The series features Peters' stand up performance in Sydney from early 2013, and includes topics such as ethnic, racial, class and cultural stereotypes.